Sans Language Reference

 Lambdas & Closures

 Lambda expressions are anonymous functions.
-They implicitly capture variables from their enclosing scope.
+They implicitly capture variables from their enclosing scope (up to 8 captured variables per closure).

 // Non-capturing lambda